Marianna Palka

-Marianna Bronislawa Barbara Palka (born 7 September 1981) is a Scottish actress, producer, director, and writer.
+Marianna Bronislawa Barbara Palka (born 7 September 1981) is a Scottish actress and filmmaker.
 She is the writer, director and star of the film Good Dick, which screened at the Sundance Film Festival.
+She co-founded and owned the production company Morning Knight, Inc. with her ex-boyfriend, actor Jason Ritter.

 Early life and education

 Palka was born to Polish immigrant parents in Glasgow, Scotland.
 At the age of 17, Palka moved to New York City to study at the Atlantic Theater Company.

 Career

 Palka wrote, directed and starred in Good Dick, which competed in the Dramatic Competition at the 2008 Sundance Film Festival.
 The film also featured Jason Ritter, Martin Starr, Mark Webber, Charles Durning and Tom Arnold.
 The New York Times said the film "surmounts its indie-movie quirkiness with exceptional acting and a sincere belief in the salvation of its wounded characters".
 Palka returned to 2010 Sundance Film Festival as a Juror with the Alfred P. Sloan Foundation.